Beijing eases back on 'Made in China 2025' amid trade talks with U.S.

 The State Council will also offer more support to cities, especially those that have relied on primary industries, to improve the environment.
 It specifically mentioned water pollution and efforts to clean up rural areas.

-Beijing has been fighting to clean up the nation after years of breakneck economic growth took their toll on the environment, with its massive steel sector bearing the brunt of its vigorous campaign.
+Years of breakneck economic growth have taken their toll on the environment, with China’s massive steel sector bearing the brunt of a clean up campaign.

-Reporting by Ryan Woo and Muyu Xu; editing by Darren Schuettler, Richard Balmforth
+Reporting by Ryan Woo and Muyu Xu; additional reporting by David Lawder in WASHINGTON; editing by Darren Schuettler, Richard Balmforth, Grant McCool